Silverware-Games/matchy-star-gdd/README.md

 ## 1. What Matchy Star Is

-Matchy Star is a **skill-driven, replayable matching game** set in a sci-fi universe, focused on *clarity, mastery, and long-term fun* rather than monetization pressure or casino-style manipulation.
+Matchy Star is a **skill-driven, replayable matching game** set in a sci-fi universe.
+It prioritizes **clarity, mastery, and long-term fun**, deliberately avoiding monetization pressure, casino mechanics, or psychological manipulation.

-The current alpha proves the core loop is solid.
-The goal of this design document is to define **what systems, content, and structure are required to turn it into a complete, exceptional game** with depth, progression, and hundreds of hours of meaningful play.
+The current alpha build demonstrates that the core loop is already fun and functional.
+The purpose of this document is not to justify the game’s existence, but to define **the systems, structure, and content required to elevate it into a complete, exceptional experience** with strong progression and long-term replay value.

-This document summarizes the **actual planned features and milestones**, as tracked in the Matchy Star GDD issues repository.
+This document reflects the **actual planned design direction and milestones**, as tracked in the Matchy Star GDD issues repository.

 ## 2. Core Gameplay Loop (Current + Planned)

 ### Current Loop (Alpha)
-1. Select level.
+1. Select a level
-2. Make matches to supply ship with fuel.
+2. Make matches to supply ships with fuel
-3. Once 3 ships reach the end you win the level.
+3. Once three ships reach the destination, the level is cleared
-4. Run ends → results shown → repeat
+4. Results are shown → next level

-This loop works, but lacks:
+This loop is solid, readable, and fun, but currently lacks:
-- Long-term structure
+- Long-term progression context
-- Player agency before runs
+- Pre-run player agency
-- Meaningful progression systems
+- Systems that reward mastery over time
-- Clear world context
+- A strong sense of world and journey

-The planned systems below extend and deepen this loop.
+The systems below extend this loop without replacing it.

 ## 3. Core Gameplay Systems

-### 3.1 Ballast System (Planned Core System)
+### 3.1 Ballast System (Core Pillar)

-The **Ballast System** introduces weight, balance, and risk management into gameplay.
+The **Ballast System** introduces weight, balance, and risk management into matching decisions.

-- Ships have a ballast value affected by player actions
+- Ships accumulate ballast based on player actions
-- Ballast influences gameplay outcomes (difficulty, stability, or scoring)
+- Ballast meaningfully affects outcomes (difficulty, stability, scoring, or efficiency)
-- A **Ballast Counter UI** gives constant feedback to the player
+- A dedicated **Ballast Counter UI** provides continuous feedback

-Purpose:
+**Purpose:**
-- Adds decision-making beyond simple matching
+- Elevates matching from pattern recognition to decision-making
-- Creates tension and mastery opportunities
+- Creates tension and meaningful trade-offs
-- Makes runs feel distinct and skill-based
+- Allows mastery to emerge over repeated play

-This is a **pillar system**, not optional content.
+This is a **foundational system**, not optional content.

-### 3.2 Arc Chart UI (Planned Core UI)
+### 3.2 Arc Chart UI (Core UI System)

-The **Arc Chart** is a visual gameplay aid showing:
+The **Arc Chart** visually communicates:
 - Progression arcs
 - Risk thresholds
-- Outcome trends
+- Likely outcomes based on current state

-Purpose:
+**Purpose:**
-- Improve player understanding of cause → effect
+- Makes cause → effect legible at a glance
-- Reduce confusion during advanced play
+- Reduces confusion as systems stack
-- Support higher skill ceilings without tutorials
+- Supports higher skill ceilings without relying on text tutorials

-This UI is meant to **teach through visualization**, not text.
+This UI teaches through **visualization and feedback**, not instruction.

 ## 4. Player Agency & Progression

 ### 4.1 Character Selection (Pre-Run)

-Players will select a character (or ship / loadout equivalent) **before starting a run**.
+Players select a character (or equivalent ship/loadout) before starting a run.

-Each character may affect:
+Characters influence:
 - Starting conditions
 - Ballast behavior
-- Rules or modifiers
+- Rules, modifiers, or strategic emphasis

-Purpose:
+**Purpose:**
-- Give players intentional choices
+- Give players ownership over how they play
 - Encourage experimentation
-- Support replayability
+- Increase replayability without content bloat

 ### 4.2 Unlockables & Game Modes

 Players unlock:
 - Characters
 - Gameplay modes
-- Rule variants (e.g. “Breaks On” vs “Breaks Off”)
+- Rule variants (e.g., “Breaks On” vs “Breaks Off”)

-Unlocks are **earned through play**, not monetization.
+All unlocks are **earned through play**, not monetization.

-Purpose:
+**Purpose:**
-- Extend long-term engagement
+- Sustain long-term engagement
-- Allow players to tailor difficulty and style
+- Let players tailor difficulty and playstyle
-- Prevent stagnation of the core loop
+- Keep the core loop fresh without relying on RNG or grind

 ## 5. World & Level Structure

-Matchy Star uses a **celestial progression model**, with themed regions that introduce new challenges and visual identity.
+Matchy Star uses a **celestial progression model**, where themed regions introduce new mechanics, constraints, and visual identity.

-### Planned Regions:
+### Planned Regions (Examples):
 1. **Celestial 1 – Alpha System**
    - Introductory region
-   - Teaches baseline mechanics
+   - Establishes baseline mechanics

 2. **Celestial 2 – Starbase**
    - Increased system interaction